-Whereas, synthetic gems are grown in a laboratory.
-Synthetics are grown under controlled circumstances in a laboratory.
+Whereas, synthetic gems are grown in a laboratory and are grown under controlled circumstances.
 Synthetics generally are brighter, without the ‘impurities’ of gems formed from nature.
 They are also cheaper.
 But synthetics, as you can guess, have a generic perfectionism, and lack the rare brilliance and beauty of natural gemstones.

 Aubrey gemstones are transformed by a skilled gemcutter from their rough natural, organic form into geometrically precise prisms so that each facet allineate, suitable for making jewellery.